electricimp/Firebase/README.md

 ### push(*path, data[, priority][, callback]*)

 Pushes data to the specified path (ie. performs a POST request).
 This function should be used when you’re adding an item to a list.
 Returns a Promise when the callback is not provided and the Promise library is included in your agent code.

+The callback takes two parameters.
+The first parameter is `error` string, which describes the error occurred.
+If the call succeeded, `error` is `null`.
+The second parameter is `data`, an object represending the Firebase resosponse, which is null in case of an error occurred.

+`priority` is an optional (numeric or alphanumeric) value of each node, which is used to sort the children under a specific parent or in a query if no other sort condition is specified.

+The callback takes two parameters.
+The first parameter is `error` string, which describes the error occurred.
+If the call succeeded, `error` is `null`.
+The second parameter is `data`, an object represending the Firebase resosponse, which is null in case of an error occurred.

 ```squirrel
 // Example using a promise instead of callback function